Canada

 It all unfolded on Davie Street around 3:30 a.m.

-“Then my girlfriend tried to protect me, and then he punched her,” Park said.
+“Then my girlfriend tried to protect me, and then he punched her,” the victim added.

 The pair, who are from South Korea and in Canada on a working visa, say the incident has left them shaken and concerned for their safety.

-“This place doesn’t feel right, safe,” Park said.
+“This place doesn’t feel right, safe,” the male victim said.

 An employee at a nearby store called 911, and the suspect, who is described as a tall, fit man in his 30s, fled.